viamrobotics/docs/docs/services/motion.md

 The volumes associated with all configured robot parts (local and remote) will be taken into account for each request to ensure that collisions do not occur.

 {{% alert title="Note" color="note" %}}
-The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles and interaction spaces as documented below.
+The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles as documented below.
 This may result in motions which appear unintuitive.
 To apply motion constraints (experimental), see the [`extra` parameter](#extra_anchor).
 {{% /alert %}}